maevsi/maevsi/README.md

 1. [install Docker](https://docs.docker.com/engine/install/) so that all services run in their own [containers](https://en.wikipedia.org/wiki/Containerization)
 1. [install dargstack](https://github.com/dargmuesli/dargstack#installation-example) to bootstrap a [Docker stack](https://docs.docker.com/engine/reference/commandline/stack/) setup
 1. [install nvm](https://github.com/nvm-sh/nvm#installing-and-updating) to be able to switch the currently active [Node.js](https://nodejs.org/en/) version on your machine
+1. [install mkcert](https://github.com/FiloSottile/mkcert#installation) for development certificate generation and installation, so that all services are available through https

 ### Setup